Learnable Total Variation with Lambda Mapping for Low-Dose CT Denoising: Methodology

 \subsection{Overview}

-The proposed LTV framework integrates a spatially adaptive regularization network with an unrolled optimization module.
-As shown in Fig.~\ref{fig:diagram}, it consists of (i) \emph{LambdaNet}, predicting a per-pixel $\lambda$-map, and (ii) an unrolled TV denoiser with $T$ primal--dual updates.
-Given noisy input $y$, ground truth $x^\star$, and reconstruction $\hat{x}$, the pipeline is trained end-to-end with gradients propagated through all solver iterations.
+The proposed LTV framework integrates a spatially adaptive regularization network with an unrolled optimization module (Fig.~\ref{fig:diagram}).
+It consists of (i) \emph{LambdaNet}, predicting a per-pixel $\lambda$-map, and (ii) a differentiable TV denoiser unrolled for $T$ primal--dual updates.
+The pipeline is trained end-to-end, optimizing reconstruction $\hat{x}$ against ground truth $x^\star$ via gradients propagated through all solver iterations.